RAND-University of Pittsburgh Health Institute

 RUPHI’s current activities focus on establishing productive working relationships among health services researchers at RAND, the University of Pittsburgh Schools of the Health Sciences and other partnering institutions, and developing financial (and other) mechanisms to support this process.

-- Additional mechanisms for facilitating inter-institutional relationship building include the University of Pittsburgh Center For Research on Health Care (CRHC), the VA Pittsburgh Healthcare System Center for Health Equity Research and Promotion (CHERP), and RAND research seminar series; a community-wide health services researchers’ email list serve; and the new RUPHI website.
+- Additional mechanisms for facilitating inter-institutional relationship building include the University of Pittsburgh Center For Research on Health Care (CRHC), the VA Pittsburgh Healthcare System Center for Health Equity Research and Promotion (CHERP), and RAND research seminar series; a community-wide health services researchers’ email list serve; and the RUPHI website.

 RUPHI’s future goals include the development of a broad-based health services research agenda that will address health policy issues of importance to the Pittsburgh community.